 - Last but not at all the least, INVEST IN A GOOD PAIR OF SHOES.

-When one talks about trekking, they certainly thing about the Himalayas; this is the largest mountain range in the world, and offers an array of trails to chose from.
+When one talks about trekking, they certainly think about the Himalayas; this is the largest mountain range in the world and offers an array of trails to chose from.
 A few know that about 70% of the Himalayas lay in the country of Nepal and hence trekking tours in Nepal are gaining a fandom.
 The most famous trek of Nepal being, the Everest base camp trekking.

 The rest 30% of the largest mountain range in the world lies in the northernmost states of India.
 Trekking in Uttrakhand, which is one of the northernmost states of India that hosts the Himalayas, has a unique zing to them as well.